NKrChauhan/restaurant-review-system/README.md

     * Path Parameter:
         * `:restaurantId`: ObjectID of the restaurant you want to retrieve.
     * Response:
-        * On success, returns a JSON object containing the requested restaurant's information.
+        * On success, a JSON object containing the requested restaurant's information is returned.
         * On error, returns a JSON object with an error message.
 * **Delete Restaurant (DELETE /restaurants/:restaurantId):**
     * Requires authorization with a valid JWT token (usually associated with the business owner role).